| | | | | | | | | | |

 • Coriander Powder throughout the dish offers earthiness, with understated zesty notes.

-• Deggi Mirch Chili Powder brings a fruity, mild flavor to the aloo gobi recipe.
-I use it mostly for color, as it gives our dish that beautifully appealing vibrant red hue.
+• Deggi Mirch Chili Powder brings a fruity, mild flavour to the aloo gobi recipe.
+I use it mostly for colour, as it gives our dish that beautifully appealing vibrant red hue.

 • Maharashtrian / Hot Chili Powder is what packs a punch of spicy heat!
-If you can’t find this specific variety, feel free to swap it out for any hot chili powder.
-For my U.S.-based readers, please note that this is not a spice blend, as it only contains chili peppers.
+If you can’t find this specific variety, feel free to swap it out for any hot chilli powder.
+For my U.S.-based readers, please note that this is not a spice blend, as it only contains chilli peppers.

 • Goda Masala is a Maharashtrian spice blend added to the end of curries, just like garam masala.

-• Fresh Coriander added right at the end of the dish brings out the brightness of citrusy flavors we built up through cooking.
+• Fresh Coriander added right at the end of the dish brings out the brightness of citrusy flavours we built up through cooking.

 Flower batata rassa in a clay bowl.